 Evolution of the immune system has greatly contributed to speciation in teleosts and a lot of diversity in immune system pathways has been identified in teleosts, like the expanded MHC1 and TLE genes in the Atlantic cod (Gadus morhua) (Star et al., 2011) and the absence of MHC class II-mediated immunity in the broad-nosed pipefish (Syngnathus typhle) (Haase et al., 2013).
 In the P. phoxinus genome, we observed an expansion in immunity-boosting histones H1, H2B, H3, and H4, particularly H2A and H2B.
 Histones are highly conserved proteins involved in the innate host defence against microbes (X. Li et al., 2022), they include core histones like H2A, H2B, H3, and H4.
 The final histone type, called H1, is generally referred to as a linker histone (X. Li et al., 2022; Westman et al., 2015).
 Histones are known to play a key role in antibacterial immunity across multiple species (X. Li et al., 2022; Pasupuleti et al., 2012).
 Histone 2A and 2B have antibacterial activity against different types of bacteria in fish.
 Histones are particularly implicated in fish mucosal immunity (Ángeles Esteban & Cerezuela, 2015), acting as a strong barrier to microbial invasion.
 This has been confirmed in the Indian major carp (Labeo catla) (Nigam et al., 2017), lumpfish (Cyclopterus lumpus) (Patel & Brinchmann, 2017), gilthead seabream (Sparus aurata) (Jurado et al., 2015), and rainbow trout (Oncorhynchus mykiss) (Fernandes et al., 2002; Oscoz et al., 2005).
 The expansion of histone genes in P. phoxinus suggests a strong focus on mucosal protection against bacteria and other pathogens.
 Assuming, that similar evolutionary trends can be found in other Phoxinus species, this is a particularly interesting find, given that there are populations of Phoxinus spp. in the Baltic Sea, some of which are anadromous and some of which are entirely resident in the brackish water (Svirgsden et al., 2018).
 Such migration habits demand an efficient immune system to cope with the different pathogens and parasite communities present in brackish and freshwater.
-(Best et al., 2018; Seal et al., 2022)(Herráez et al., 2017)
+Histones also play important roles in gene expression, DNA replication, and DNA damage repair (Best et al., 2018; Seal et al., 2022), in addition to their involvement in immune activity.
+It is important to note that histones are not restricted to immune activity alone.
+In fish, they have also been linked to spermatogenesis and can be an indicator of sperm quality (Herráez et al., 2017).

 In contrast, NLRC genes were found to be reduced in the P. phoxinus genome, particularly NLRP3 and NLRP12, which are important inflammatory genes (Morimoto et al., 2021).
 NLRC genes are majorly involved in immune response to exogenous pathogens like bacterial and parasitic infections (Chang, 2023; Morimoto et al., 2021).
 NLRC genes are involved in immune response in Nile tilapia (Oreochromis niloticus) in Streptococcus agalactiae and Aeromonas hydrophila infections (Q. Li et al., 2022).
 NLRC genes were also overexpressed in response to V. anguillarum infection in the Mi-iuy croaker (Miichthys miiuy) (G. Liu et al., 2023).
-In summary, the increased presence of genes involved in preventive mucosal defence and decreased amount of genes involved in immune responsiveness, might hint to a change in immune response strategy towards infection prevention.
+In summary, the increased presence of genes involved in preventive mucosal defence and decreased number of genes involved in immune responsiveness, might hint to a change in immune response strategy towards infection prevention.
+All the identified genetic diversity is potentially enabling more expeditious responses to environmental changes and even greater potential for adaptation across diverse environments (Lai et al., 2019; Matuszewski et al., 2015)

 Conclusion